HSouch/GalPRIME/docs/2_processing/running.rst

 Running from main binary script
 -------------------------------

 GalPRIME automatically comes with a binary script that can be used to run simulations with a given configuration file.
+Once the code is installed, the ``run_galprime`` script should be included in your path and can be called directly from anywhere in a terminal.
 To execute the script, use the following command in your terminal:

 .. code-block:: bash

     run_galprime config.gprime

+You can see the available arguments included in the binary script by adding ``-h`` to the command.